jrandj/aws-security-specialty/README.md

     * A PCI compliance document can be downloaded from AWS Artifact.

 1. You just joined a big IT company as an AWS security specialist.
 Your first assignment is to prepare for an external security audit next month.
 You need to understand how your company uses AWS services and whether they can meet security compliance.
 You know that AWS Artifact can help you provide security compliance evidence to the auditor.
 Which specific areas can AWS Artifact help you?
-    * AWS Artifact can provide a Service Organisation Control (SOC) compliance report and AWS ISO certifications for the AWS infrastructure and services that the company has used.
+    * AWS Artifact can provide a Service Organization Control (SOC) compliance report and AWS ISO certifications for the AWS infrastructure and services that the company has used.

 1. An application running on EC2 instances in the public subnet in a VPC must call an external web service via HTTPS.
 Which of the below options would minimise the exposure of the instances?
     * The outbound rules on both the NACL and security group need to allow outbound traffic.
 The inbound traffic should be allowed on ephemeral ports for the OS on the instances to allow a connection to be established on any desired or available port.